 - a The design, form, materials, colour palette and heights of buildings must be sensitive to the site's location within the Kent Downs AONB; - b A sensitive landscaping scheme and appropriate landscape buffer along the northern and western boundary, as determined by a Landscape Visual Impact Assessment, is required to mitigate the impact of development on the AONB; - c Consideration will be to be made regarding the quality and condition of trees and hedgerows within the site.
-Detailed proposals should aim to protect those of importance and incorporate them into the overall design of the development and to provide opportunities for biodiversity habitat creation and enhancement: - d Primary vehicular, pedestrian and cycle access to the site shall be provided from Townsend Farm Road; - e Provide localised widening to Townsend Farm Road and reconfiguration of existing highway junction with Ash Grove; - f Provide pedestrian crossing improvements (dropped kerbs with tactile paving) at Townsend Farm Road near the Junction with the High Street; - g The design and layout of the site should provide connections and improvements to the PRoW along the western boundary; - h A site-specific Flood Risk Assessment is required to address the issue of surface water flooding and consider the impacts of climate change over the lifetime of the development; - i A Heritage Statement, to include appropriate archaeological investigations must be carried out in accordance with Policy HE1 and Policy HE3, the results of which should inform the layout and

-- design of the development which is necessary to avoid or minimise harm to any heritage assets identified through the assessment; and - j Layout is planned to ensure future access to existing wastewater infrastructure for maintenance and upsizing purposes.
+Detailed proposals should aim to protect those of importance and incorporate them in the overall design of the development and to provide opportunities for biodiversity habitat creation and enhancement; - d Primary vehicular, pedestrian and cycle access to the site shall be provided from Townsend Farm Road; - e Provide localised widening to Townsend Farm Road and reconfiguration of existing highway junction with Ash Grove; - f Provide pedestrian crossing improvements (Pram crossings) at Townsend Farm Road near the Junction with the High Street; - g The design and layout of the site should provide connections to the PROW to the west; - h A site-specific Flood Risk Assessment is required to address the issue of surface water flooding and consider the impacts of climate change over the lifetime of the development; - i A Heritage Assessment, to include appropriate archaeological investigations must be carried out in accordance with Policy HE1 and Policy HE3, the results of which should inform the layout and design of the development which is necessary to avoid harm to any heritage assets identified through the assessment; and - j Layout is planned to ensure future access to existing wastewater infrastructure for maintenance and upsizing purposes.